Some geometric properties of Hilbert schemes of space curves

 respectively.
 One sees that the first case occurs if and only if one is dealing with plane curves.
 Therefore in the following we always suppose $d\geq 3$ and $g<(d-1)(d-2)/2$.

 In the following we furthermore assume that $g\leq g(d):=(d-2)^2/4$, because in this case we have ``rational equivalence = numerical equivalence'' (see below Theorem~\ref{thm:1.1}).
 But as, according to a theorem of Castelnuovo (see~\cite[Thm.
 6.4, p.
-351]{H}), $d\geq 3$ and $g\leq (d-2)^2/4$ is a necessary condition for $H_{d,g}$ to contain a point which corresponds to a smooth curve, this seems not to be an artifical assumption.
+351]{H}), $d\geq 3$ and $g\leq (d-2)^2/4$ is a necessary condition for $H_{d,g}$ to contain a point, which corresponds to a smooth curve, this does not seem to be an artificial assumption.